strange-type/DanielFridgren/src/content/blog/agency-and-complex-systems.md

 ---
-title: "Out Of Control"
+title: "The Myth of the Center"
-description: "A reflection on why command-and-control thinking fails in complex systems, and why things like minds and societies are shaped more by emergent agencies we’ve forgotten how to notice."
+description: "What if intelligence doesn't live in a single mind, but emerges from countless interacting agencies?"
 pubDate: "2025-12-03"
 draft: false
-tags: ["complexity", "emergence", "distributed intelligence", "systems thinking"]
+tags: ["complexity", "emergence", "distributed intelligence", "systems thinking", "cognition"]
 author: "Daniel Fridgren"
 heroImage: "/images/blog-images/wiki-sinaloa-3TUgnpxL3sc-unsplash.jpg"
 heroImageCaption: "Photo by Wiki Sinaloa on Unsplash"